B-Kristy/Qmatey/README.md

 Variable | Usage | Input
 -------------- | ------------------------------------------------------------------- | -----
-input_dir      | the path to QC-filtered sequencing data                             | /path to directory/ host_dir        | the path to the host reference genomes                              | /path to directory/ threads        | the maximum number of subprocesses that can run simultaneously      | integer tool_dir       | the path to Qmatey's tools                                          | /path to downloaded Qmatey repository/tools strain_level   | An option for strain-level taxonomic analysis                       | TRUE or FALSE
+input_dir      | the path to QC-filtered sequencing data                             | /path to directory/ norm_ref_dir        | the path to the normalization reference genomes                              | /path to directory/ threads        | the maximum number of subprocesses that can run simultaneously      | integer tool_dir       | the path to Qmatey's tools                                          | /path to downloaded Qmatey repository/tools strain_level   | An option for strain-level taxonomic analysis                       | TRUE or FALSE